eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 After you've installed your IDE and configured Codewind for local use, there are a few extra steps to deploy to the cloud:

-1. Use the Codewind CLI to deploy Codewind remote services
+1. Use the Codewind CLI to deploy Codewind remote services.
-2. Use your IDE to create a connection link
+2. Use your IDE to create a connection link.
-3. Move over any projects to the alternative remote service
+3. Move over any projects to the alternative remote service.

 ## Planning your deployment